Policy Goals & Objectives

 Reduce heat island effect by tree preservation and planting, reducing the amount of pavement dedicated to parking and travel lanes, and by encouraging the use of green roofs or reflective surfaces where appropriate.

-Support experimentation, innovation, and entrepreneurship through pilot programs that position Carmel as a leader and expand locally-relevant technologies and policies.
+Support experimentation, innovation, and entrepreneurship through programs that position Carmel as a leader and expand locally-relevant technologies and policies.

 Continue to protect regional surface and ground water sources to ensure safe drinking water for Carmel and adjacent municipalities.
 Institute regulations that further protect the delineated wellhead protection areas from contaminants and land uses that have a higher risk of contaminating water resources.
 Consider incentivizing more native plantings, requiring less irrigation.